GodsScion/Auto_job_applier_linkedIn/README.md

 - Added option to turn off "Pause before Submit" until next run

 ### May 05, 2024
-- For questions similar to "What is your current location?", City posted in Job description will be posted as the answer if `current_city` is left empty in the configuration.
+- For questions similar to "What is your current location?", City posted in Job description will be posted as the answer if `current_city` is left empty in the configuration
-- Added option to over write previously saved answers for a question `overwrite_previous_answers`.
+- Added option to over write previously saved answers for a question `overwrite_previous_answers`
-- Tool will now save previous answer of a question.
+- Tool will now save previous answer of a question
-- Tool will now collect all available options for a Radio type or Select type question.
+- Tool will now collect all available options for a Radio type or Select type question
-- Major update in answering logic for Easy Apply Application questions.
+- Major update in answering logic for Easy Apply Application questions
-- Added Safe mode option for quick stable launches `safe_mode`.
+- Added Safe mode option for quick stable launches `safe_mode`

 ### May 04, 2024
-- Added option to fill in "City, state, or zip code" search box `search_location`.
+- Added option to fill in "City, state, or zip code" search box `search_location`
-- Bug fixes in answering City or location question.
+- Bug fixes in answering City or location question

 [back to index](#-content)